 Mind that in "auto" mode, the system uses all available HyperPAV alias devices.

-To use just a subset of the available devices, you can specify a list as in the following example:
+To use just a subset of the available devices, it is preferable to use explicitly listed HyperPAV aliases. as in the following example:

 In this particular case, the system uses a range of HyperPAV aliases from 0.1.4000 to 0.1.4007 plus a single HyperPAV alias with the ID 0.1.1234.